bigpaulie/docker-setup/README.md

 --------------

 vars/main.yml

+**remove_old_installation**
-remove_old_installation this variables if set to "yes" will attempt to remove any previously installed docker version.
+This variables if set to "yes" will attempt to remove any previously installed docker version.
 If you don't need this set the value to "no"

+**docker_compose_version**
+Set this variable to the exact version of docker compose you want.

 Dependencies
 ------------